Originally published November 9, 2016, updated October 27, 2020 and October 6, 2022.

 - Create your own cards in Word, PowerPoint, or online graphics program.
 You can use:

 - Old photos of the service member in uniform

 - Stock photos of veterans images, the American flag or other patriotic scenes

 - Have children draw pictures.
 These are always a hit with veterans because they’re such a pure expression of gratitude.

 Please take the time to thank at least one veteran each day this week.
 Use these Thank a Veteran Cards, the additional card ideas, make your own cards, or simply say thank you.
 Just do it.

-More Thank a Veteran, Military Member or Military Family Ideas
+More Thank a Veteran, Military Member and Military Family Ideas

-- What to Donate to a Veterans Hospital
+Ideas for What to Donate to a Veterans Hospital.

 I’m a mom of 3, a veteran and military spouse.
 I’ve moved into 20+ homes all around the world.
 My passion is helping busy people make the space and time for what’s really important to them.